 Strong Passwords and MFA

 Strong passwords are a must.
 They should be long, complex, and never reused.
-The more complicated the password, the harder it will be for malicious actors to gain access.
+The more complicated the password, the harder it will be for malicious actors using techniques like brute force attacks to gain access.
 But passwords alone aren’t enough; two-factor authentication (MFA) can help prevent unauthorized access if someone gets their hands on your password.

 Regular Updates and Patches